TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 # Introduction

-Recently I had a meeting to share ideas about how to help a team (engineering and product owners alike) not only aware of the importance of their tech-debt but also how to take ownership of it.
-For some reasons, this team had heavy rotation, and the engineers did not find a way to remove their pain points during their sprints.
+Recently, I had a meeting with a team to share ideas about how they (engineering and product owners alike) could raise awareness of the importance of their tech-debt, but also how to take ownership of it.
+For some reasons, this team had heavy rotation, and the engineers did not find a way to remove or tackle their pain points during their sprints.

 Working with some team members, we had already identified some items in various repositories and services, but we had not been able to onboard everyone in the importance of them.
 For example, there were some _code smells_, some